Tourism Sector Recovery Plan (TSRP)

-- Amalienstein and Zoar are historic mission stations midway between Ladismith and Calitzdorp.
+- Amalienstein and Zoar are historic mission stations midway between Ladysmith and Calitzdorp.
 Visitors can go on donkey-cart and hiking trails through orchards and vineyards.
-The Seweweekspoort is ideal for mountain-biking, hiking, and protea and fynbos admirers.
+The Seweweekspoort is ideal for mountain biking, hiking, and protea and fynbos admirers.

 - The Kalahari Raptor Centre cares for injured birds.
 Many of these majestic creatures can be seen at close quarters.

 - Upington is the commercial, educational and social centre of the Green Kalahari, owing its prosperity to agriculture and its irrigated lands along the Orange River.
 A camel-and-rider statue in front of the town’s police station pays tribute to the “mounties”, who patrolled the harsh desert territory on camels.